ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ![AI Actions schematic](img/guide_ai_actions.png)

-You can extend its capabilities beyond the default setup by creating custom connector modules, allowing users to integrate additional AI services or customize the way data is processed and interpreted.
+You can extend the solution's capabilities beyond the default setup by creating custom connector modules, allowing users to take advantage of additional AI services, or customize the way data is processed and interpreted.
 For example, it could transform images, or generate illustrations for your articles based on their contents.
 The possibilities are endless and you're not limited to a specific AI service, avoiding vendor lock-in.